ravenal/bookcase/README.md

-# work_env
+# Bookcase
-Configure development environment for my Linux
+Various ebooks for technology and others.